ChenXiaoman/tracking-android-sdk/README.md

     protected void onCreate(Bundle savedInstanceState) {

-        // Initialize a new UserEventTracker object with a mapping
+        // Initialize a new UserEventTracker object with a mapping HashMap<String, String> map = new HashMap<>();
-        // For ViSearch please use the key "cid" with value app key
+        // map.put("cid", "xxx"); For ViSearch please use the key "cid" with value app key
-        // For UGC please use the key "campaign_id" with value campaign ID HashMap<String, String> map = new HashMap<>();
-        UserEventTracker userEventTracker = new UserEventTracker(this, map);
+        // map.put("campaign_id", "xxx"); For UGC please use the key "campaign_id" with value campaign ID UserEventTracker userEventTracker = new UserEventTracker(this, map);

         // Wrap the information you want to track into a TrackingParams object